DISIC/politique-de-contribution-open-source/gouvernance.en.md

     weight: 50
 ---

-The DINSIC maintains this document and is responsible for it (it owns the repository and manages the permissions).
+The DINUM maintains this document and is responsible for it (it owns the repository and manages the permissions).
 The development of this policy aims to be collaborative and the entities to which it applies are all invited to participate in its development.

 Two types of organizations are distinguished:

-* Interdepartmental: DINSIC and ANSSI
+* Interdepartmental: DINUM and ANSSI
 * Ministry

 with only one role per organization (write permission on this policy).
 All contributors with write permissions are listed in the [MAINTAINERS](https://github.com/DISIC/politique-de-contribution-open-source/blob/master/MAINTAINERS) file.